 These statistics prove how maintaining an active and compliant GBP can supercharge your business.

-But what if your GBP gets suspended, leaving you puzzled about the reasons?
+But what if your Google Business Profile gets suspended, leaving you puzzled about the reasons?

 Such a situation can be extremely stressful.
 So, to help you understand why this might have happened, we’ll share information on what can cause a Google Business Profile suspension in this guide.
 We will also offer solutions to help you restore access to your account and get it back up and running.